radixdlt/typescript-radix-engine-toolkit/README.md

 let transactionId: Uint8Array = await transaction.transactionId();
 console.log(Convert.Uint8Array.toHexString(transactionId));

-// Check that the transaction that we've just built is statically valid. let transactionValidity = await transaction.staticallyValidate( ValidationConfig.default(NetworkId.Simulator)
+// Check that the transaction that we've just built is statically valid - else staticallyValidate returns a rejected promise. await transaction.staticallyValidate( ValidationConfig.default(NetworkId.Simulator)
 );
-console.log(transactionValidity);
 ```

 The constructed transaction can then be compiled and submitted to the Network Gateway to be processed by the network.